turingschool/front-end-curriculum/lessons/promises.md

   })
 })
 .then(response => response.json())
-.then(projects => {
+.then(projects => renderDetailsForProjects(projects))
-  renderDetailsForProjects(projects);
-})
-.catch(error => {
+.catch(error => console.log(error));
-  renderErrorMessage(error.message);
-});
 ```

 While we wait for the server to return our response, the rest of our application can continue executing other code in the meantime.
-Once the response object is available, we first convert the body to a JSON data structure with `response.json()`, which returns *another* promise.
+Once the response object is available, our first `.then()` block will fire.
+If you use the network tab in dev tools to inspect a response object, you'll notice that it returns a lot of extra information that we don't necessarily need.
+All we want in this scenario is a JSON object of our project data which we can get by calling `response.json()`.

+Converting the body to a JSON data structure with `response.json()` actually returns *another* promise.
 (Converting the data to a particular type can take significant time, which is why we have this additional promise step before we can begin working with our data.)
-Once the data is prepped and ready, we can then render it to the DOM with our imaginary `renderDetailsForProjects()` function.
+Because we're getting another promise object back, we can simply chain an additional `.then()` block where we actually receive our projects data.
+We can then render it to the DOM with our imaginary `renderDetailsForProjects()` function.
 If for any reason, the request failed, the `.catch()` block will be fired and we will render an error message to the DOM to notify users that something has gone wrong.

 ## Why Use Promises?